 Aside from the Lord’s day morning assembly, only a skeleton crew will attend the services of a gospel meeting.
 Almost no teenagers will be in evidence.

 It is utterly amazing at the casual way in which many children of God treat the meetings of the church.
 Neglect of the assemblies for trivial circumstances — even by leaders and Bible class teachers — is a common occurrence.

 A Final Word

 The crisis we face is real and deadly.
-Unless there is a revival of interest among church leaders, unless there is some resurgence of rich teaching of the sacred Scriptures, unless there is a rekindling of passion for the cause of Christ within the church—we are in for rough times.
+Unless there is a revival of interest among church leaders, unless there is some resurgence of rich and interesting instruction of the sacred Scriptures, unless there is a rekindling of passion for the cause of Christ within the church—we are in for rough times.